Mayoralty of Bernie Sanders: Domestic policy

 In 1983, Sanders proposed $14.7 million budget, greater than the $12.6 million operating budget used in 1982, which proposed to use $1.7 million in capital improvements and a 2¢ reduction in property taxes, which was less than the 10¢ reduction proposed by Sanders during his mayoral campaign.
 The city council approved his budget.

 The first pride parade was held in Burlington in 1983, and was supported by Sanders.
 In 1985, Sanders signed a city ordinance preventing housing discrimination against gay people, welfare recipients, elderly, and disabled.
 Amber LeMay, the founder of the House of LeMay, stated that “From what I understand, [Sanders] didn’t do anything specific for the gay community," and that Sanders “just treated them like he treated everyone else.
 He gave opportunities and the gay community took him up on them.”

 Sanders joined the picket line of the United Electrical, Radio and Machine Workers of America during their strike in Windsor, Vermont in 1983.
 Sanders called for employees of the Medical Center Hospital of Vermont to organize into a labor union in 1987, to improve their working conditions and quality of healthcare.

 Sanders proposed a $22.8 million budget in 1987, which called for a $5.3 million increase in education funding, a personal income tax for those making more than $60,000, and an increased corporate income tax.

+An arts council was created by Sanders in 1981, using volunteers and donations.
+It was given city funding in 1983, and was later reformed into a city department in 1990.
+As of 2025, it has 19 employees and a budget of $3.4 million.